jonringer/basinix/README.md

       - Probably optimize for lowest rebuild number (increase # of PRs able to be reviewed)
     - [ ] Accurately adjust (remove no-longer relevant, add new builds) to PRs getting push events
     - [ ] Detect "tests", and build those as well
+      - [ ] Check if `passthru.tests` is populated and add derivations as additional tests
     - [ ] Nix garbage collection policies
       - [ ] Retain "fixed-output-derivations" on a branch
       - [ ] Retain all derivations on a branch